Brain Tumors in Children

 Other treatments may include:

-- Ventriculoperitoneal (VP) shunt.
-A long tube called a shunt may be placed to remove extra fluid from the inside the
+Ventriculoperitoneal (VP) shunt.
+A long tube called a shunt may be put inside the brain to remove extra fluid .
+This helps

-- Hormones.
-Medicines can replace hormones if a tumor affects natural hormone production.
+Hormones.
+Medicines can be used to replace hormones if a tumor affects natural hormone production.

 With any cancer, how well a child is expected to recover (prognosis) varies.
 Keep